sc44/Stream-Recorder/README.md

 Stream Recorder plays and records video streams.

 ### Features:
-- Supports standard *.m3u files.
+- Supports standard m3u files.
-- Timer shots once, daily or weekly.
+- Build your own playlists.
 - Adding streams to favorites.
 - Selectable streams from history.
+- Timer shots once, daily or weekly.
+- Use youtube-dl and yt-dlp for more downloads.
 - Media Player freely selectable (splayer.conf).
 - User Agent freely selectable (useragent.conf).
 - Directories can be customized.